-Accessory Connector (Optional)
+Accessory Connector

 The accessory connector is an interface to the emergency stop circuit, 24 VDC out, the reset circuit and two motor brakes.
-It is designed to connect external switches or circuits wired to the mating connector's screw terminals (Molex-Waldom part number 39530-0010).
-This connector is optional in stepper controllers and-depending on the power board used in the controller-has variable functions.
+It is designed to connect external switches or circuits wired to the connector's screw terminals (Molex-Waldom part number 39530-0010).
 The pin-out can be seen below: